wavemaker/docs/learn/how-tos/azure-repos-vcs.md

 id: "azure-repos-vcs"
 ---

-WaveMaker supports Azure Repos under the Code Repository page.
-Azure contains Git and Tfvc repositories but WaveMaker supports only Git Repositories all the WaveMaker projects created in Azure Repos will be Git repositories.
+WaveMaker Team offering lets Team admins to configure the version control system where project source code is stored.
+From WaveMaker 11 GA version Team admins can configure Azure Repos under the Code Repository page.
+Although Azure contains Git and Tfvc repositories, WaveMaker supports Git Repositories.
+All the WaveMaker projects created in Azure Repos will be Git repositories.

 ![azure form](/learn/assets/azure-repos-image1.png)

-following are the instructions to fill the Azure form
+Following are the instructions to fill the Azure form

 ## Base Url